Faculty Promotion Guidelines

 - While recognizing that different cultures prevail in different units with respect to the nature and the evaluation of teaching, the University places a high value on providing students with an outstanding educational experience.
 We strongly encourage units to develop and utilize teaching portfolios.
 (See Attachment E for an explanation of teaching portfolios.)

 - If the unit chooses to include copies of course syllabi, include no more than two courses.

-- NEW Teaching evaluations (i.e., E & E evaluations) should be summarized in this section, so we are providing a template, some version of which should be included in each casebook.
+- Teaching evaluations (i.e., E & E evaluations) should be summarized in this section, so we are providing a template, some version of which should be included in each casebook.
 A summary evaluation sheet listing all questions for each course may also be included.
 In addition, comparative data is particularly helpful.
 Do not include individual student feedback from the E&E forms, though we reserve the right to request individual evaluations by students.
 Student letters solicited by an evaluating committee can be helpful, but letters solicited by the candidate from students are not helpful.
 Peer evaluations following observation of classes should be included if they exist.

 Courses Taught at UM and Evalutions

 Course # Course title Teaching role* Term Enrollment/ Responses (#s only) Q1 Q2

 - Please include the candidate’s own teaching statement.